mjordan/islandora_workbench/README.md

 # Islandora Workbench

 A command-line tool that allows creation, updating, and deletion of Islandora content.
-Started as a Python port of https://github.com/mjordan/claw_rest_ingester, but has additional functionality.
+Started as a Python port of https://github.com/mjordan/claw_rest_ingester, but has a lot of additional functionality.

 Islandora Workbench communicates with Islandora via REST, so it can be run anywhere - it does not need to run on the Islandora server.